Best Video Management Software in 2026: An Enterprise Buyer's Guide

 Evaluation summary:

-• Open platform: Proprietary hardware ecosystem; non-Verkada cameras supported via Command Connector (ONVIF cameras) with significant feature and support limitations
+- Open platform: Proprietary hardware primary; non-Verkada cameras via Command Connector with significant limitations

-• BYOC support: Command Connector bridge device available; higher analytics latency, no LPOI alerts, limited support for non-Verkada cameras
+- BYOC support: Command Connector bridge device; higher analytics latency, limited features on non-Verkada cameras

-• PACS integration: Native video + access control within Command; no named integrations with enterprise PACS platforms (Lenel, Software House, C•CURE, Gallagher, Genetec)
+- PACS integration: Native video + access control within Command; no named integrations with enterprise PACS platforms

 Eagle Eye Networks (now part of Brivo)